 Often it's the sheer number of tools that poses the most trouble.
 Many businesses rely on silos for core tasks like server, network, storage and even virtualization management.
 Since most tools are based on proprietary software, they typically do not integrate or share data -- limiting the view between silos.

-The tool count multiplies as each functional area justifies and introduces new software tools.
+The tool count multiplies as each functional area justifies and introduces new software.

-Kowall polled the audience and found that 40% of respondents rely on six to 10 different tools to monitor their environment.
+Kowall polled the Gartner conference attendees and found that 40% of respondents rely on six to 10 different tools to monitor and manage performance in their environment.

 Data gathering methods pose another problem.
 Agents are the most common way to query and relay data from monitored elements, but agents can affect performance, and older agents can become a potential vector for attack.
 Both are frequently overlooked since data center architectures lack a cohesive plan to accommodate or maintain monitoring agents.
 Still, there is an element of vendor lock-in, since many tool vendors continue to push agent-based data collection and delivery.